LivingWithHippos/blog-android/pages/01.home/03. Views/progressbar-svg-databinding/03._content/simple.md

  android:drawable="@drawable/icon_arrows"
 ```

 My vector, replace it with yours.
 The same one is used on all of the code because the bottom one ("unprogressed" or background) will always be visible.
-If you use another image it won't get hidden correctly by the progress, unless they're exactly the same shape.
+If you use another image it won't get hidden correctly by the progress, unless they're exactly the same shape/ progressively bigger/ you're showing both on purpose etc.

 ```xml
 android:id="@android:id/background"